 Blogs like "the Science and the Fiction", and high quality forums like "stackexchange", are increasingly important mechanisms for educating people.
 Here Prof. Powers seeks to promote a sound understanding of AI technology, as well as to enhance our understanding of concepts like consciousness, sentience and trust.

-Prof. Powers is known as a pioneer in the area of Parallel Logic Programming, Embodied Conversational Agents, Natural Language Learning, Unsupervised Learning and Evaluation of Learning.
+Prof. Powers has been a pioneer in the areas of Parallel Logic Programming, Embodied Conversational Agents, Natural Language Learning, Unsupervised Learning and Evaluation of Learning.
 He was Founding President of ACL SIGNLL and initiated SIGNLL's CoNLL conference.
 His CV includes positions at Telecom Paris, University of Tilburg, University of Kaiserslautern, Macquarie University, as well as work with industry, and commercialization of research through several start up companies.
 Prof. Powers is a Visiting Professor at Beijing University of Technology, and serves on several program committees and editorial boards, being Editor-in-Chief of the Springer book series Cognitive Science and Technology.

 2018-22 ARC Industrial Transformation Research Hub for Digital Enhanced Living